Delay-Phase Precoding for Wideband THz Massive MIMO: Hardware Implementation of the DPP

-In the TTD-DPP structure, $K\times N_\mathrm{RF}$ TTDs are used based on the classical hybrid precoding structure.
-Although the power consumption of a TTD is much higher than a PS, the increased power consumption of TTD-DPP compared with the classical hybrid precoding structure is limited since $K\times N_\mathrm{RF}\ll N_\mathrm{t}$.
-This will also be verified in simulation results that a small number of TTDs is able to compensate for the beam split effect across the entire bandwidth.

-In addition, it should be emphasized that we only provide one practical hardware implementation of DPP in this paper.
-Actually, any hardware component that can realize frequency-dependent phase shifts is able to realize the concept of DPP as shown in Subsection \ref{subBeam}.
+It should be emphasized that we only provide one practical hardware implementation of DPP in this paper.
+Actually, any hardware component that can realize frequency-dependent phase shifts is able to realize the concept of DPP.
 For instance, multiple RF chains can be used to realize frequency-dependent phase shifts in the baseband.
 Specifically, $N_\mathrm{RF}$ RF chain group with each group containing $K$ RF chains can be utilized, where each RF chain group connects to all antenna elements through PSs in a sub-connected manner.
-In this way, when the PSs generate frequency-independent beams according to (\ref{14}) and the baseband signal processing realize the frequency-dependent phase shifts $\beta_{m}$ according to (\ref{23}), the mechanism of the DPP proved in \textbf{Lemma 2} can also be realized, and thus the beam split effect can be eliminated.
-In the next subsection, the achievable rate performance of the TTD-DPP will be provided though theoretical analysis.
+In this way, when the PSs generate frequency-independent beams according to (\ref{14}) and the baseband signal processing realizes the frequency-dependent phase shifts $\beta_{m}$ according to (\ref{23}), the mechanism of the DPP proved in \textbf{Lemma 2} can also be realized, and thus the beam split effect can be eliminated.

+In addition, without loss of generality, we consider the single-user scenario to provide an insightful explanation of the beam split effect and the proposed TTD-DPP structure in this paper.
+For the multi-user scenario, the proposed TTD-DPP can also achieve the near-optimal performance by simply modifying existing multi-user precoding algorithms, e.g., following the idea of beam selection based precoding\cite{Ref:NObeamSe2016}.
+To be more specific, the TTDs and PSs generate beams aligned with different users by following the design principle in \textbf{Lemma 2}, then the digital precoder can be designed by utilizing zero-forcing or block diagonalization based precoding method.
+Since the proposed TTD-DPP can realize the near-optimal array gain across the entire bandwidth, the near-optimal achievable rate can be expected in the multi-user scenario\cite{Ref:NObeamSe2016}.